kai687/sphinxawesome-theme/README.rst

 Configuration
 -------------

-To show entries in the navigation menu that come from `toctree
+To show also entries in the navigation menu from `toctree
 <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html?highlight=toctree#directive-toctree>`_
 directives with the ``:hidden:`` option, add the following setting to the Sphinx configuration file ``conf.py``.